amritpalkaur7623/Induction_Program/README.md

 - Mr. Shivam Sharma

 Mr.Manoj Kumar told us about CSR fund and Satya Scholarship Program.Then his companion told us about how to apply for it.
-Then ***Dr. Arshsdeep Singh*** gave a very interesting lecture on the topic-"Food:A pivotal role in student's overall wellness".He told us to include ***Ghee,Buttermilk and Jaggery*** in our daily life.
+Then ***Dr. Arshdeep Singh*** gave a very interesting lecture on the topic-"Food:A pivotal role in student's overall wellness".He told us to include ***Ghee,Buttermilk and Jaggery*** in our daily life.

 After that at the closure of the day there was a session by causmic club about launch of an interesting activity.It was an introductory session about GitHub.